 - Decorate with shamrocks to celebrate St. Patrick's Day.

-- Just add different garnishes on top to serve for Easter, Mother's Day, and Christmas.
+- Just add different garnishes on top to serve for other holiday desserts like Easter, Mother's Day, and Christmas.

 More St. Patrick's Day recipes

-My girls loved making these Mint Sprinkle Cookies and would leave them out for the leprechauns.
-Everyone loves the surprise filling inside.
+- My girls loved making these Mint Sprinkle Cookies and would leave them out for the leprechauns.
+Everyone loves the surprise filling the inside.

 Step 1.
-Prepare the chocolate tart crust in time to let it cool completely.
-You can even make these a day before you need to serve this tart.
+Prepare this recipe for the chocolate tart crust in time to let it cool completely.
+You can even make this a day before you need to serve this tart.

 Step 2.
 Make the gelatin first.
 Add cold water to a small bowl and sprinkle the gelatin on top and stir to combine.
 Let sit for five minutes, then add boiling water and stir until the gelatin is dissolved.
 Set this aside.